bradea07/DEMOn/README.md

   - Directions API
   - Geocoding API
 - **Shippo API Key** for shipping features (create a free account at [goshippo.com](https://goshippo.com))
+- **Email API Key** for sending emails (create an account with an email service provider like SendGrid or Mailgun)

 ## 🔧 Installation